Accident At Work Compensation: The types of compensation you can claim for a workplace injury

-You can claim the travel expenses relating to your accident, including those to and from hospital and your GP.
+You can claim the travel expenses as part of your accident at work compensation, including those to and from hospital and your GP.
 If you used your own vehicle – including that of a friend or family member – you can claim a mileage rate: typically £0.45 per mile.

 You are entitled to claim the medical expenses you paid to have your injuries treated – including private medical expenses (should there have been a good reason you chose not to use the NHS) and prescription expenses.